home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 If the `object_id` option is set, then this will be used to generate the `entity_id`.
 If, for example, we have configured a `sensor`, and we have set `object_id` to `test`, then Home Assistant will try to assign `sensor.test` as `entity_id`, but if this `entity_id` already exits it will append it with a suffix to make it unique, for example, `sensor.test_2`.

-This means any MQTT entity which is part of a device will [automatically have it's `friendly_name` attribute prefixed with the device name](https://developers.home-assistant.io/docs/core/entity/#has_entity_name-true-mandatory-for-new-integrations)
+This means any MQTT entity which is part of a device will [automatically have its `friendly_name` attribute prefixed with the device name](https://developers.home-assistant.io/docs/core/entity/#has_entity_name-true-mandatory-for-new-integrations)

 Unnamed `binary_sensor`, `button`, `number` and `sensor` entities will now be named by their device class instead of being named "MQTT binary sensor" etc.
 It's allowed to set an MQTT entity's name to `None` (use `null` in YAML) to mark it as the main feature of a device.